 What if you had the ability to deliver a constant, massive stream of data in real time, pushing out a stream of events as they happen to a client?
 Allow your users to drink from the firehose, a giant reliable, consumable spigot of data.
 PubNub can handle massive amounts of data and enables you to deliver this data in real time to any number of subscribers.
 Users can subscribe to certain channels of the firehose, and as an admin, you’re able to grant and revoke access as well.
 For example, the data firehose can stream all stock prices of every publicly traded company on Earth, and users can subscribe and unsubscribe from whatever companies they want.

 As a gamer, nothing is worse than being at the climax of a battle, freeze/lag, and five seconds later you’re dead.
 Consistent lockstepping is essential for a smooth, fluid, multiplayer gaming experience for thousands of users simultaneously.
 To ensure consistent lockstepping, you need a data stream network for fast and reliable delivery of events, keeping all gamers in sync.
-With PubNub Data Stream, all actions and commands within a multiplayer game are delivered in a tenth of a second or less, allowing you to deploy multiplayer games to hundreds of thousands of users at a given time.
+With PubNub, all actions and commands within a multiplayer game are delivered in under a tenth of a second, allowing you to deploy multiplayer games to hundreds of thousands of users at a given time.